Our Work Will Sometimes Bother You — Let’s Talk About That

-Another way we may accidentally drive people away is by using words associated with one “side” or the other.
+Another way we might accidentally drive people away is by using words associated with one “side” or the other.
 For example, someone writes an essay about reducing political toxicity and, in the process, uses the term “illegal immigrant.”
 That word choice may drive away some liberal people; they may end up thinking something like, “This cause is for conservative people; it’s not for me.”

 Or a conservative may see a piece about this work that mentions the term “social justice” and think, “Obviously this is a liberal endeavor; it’s not for me.”
-(Isaac Saul has a great TED Talk about how our language choices can unintentionally amplify divides.)

 It sometimes happens that when we examine polarizing behaviors in one political group, people in that group angrily respond, “Why are you focusing on this and not the many bad things on the ‘other side’?
 You’re equating the two groups in unfair ways.”
-But examining how people across the political spectrum can contribute to our divides is not saying, “Both groups are the same.”
-(Read more about this “both-sides” objection.)

 There are just so many ways we can accidentally drive people away from any cause these days.
 To live in a highly polarized society is to be surrounded by emotional land mines.

 One way to do this: Acknowledge that disagreement on specific topics is inevitable and ask people to focus on the big picture.
-We can look for opportunities to emphasize that, hopefully, even if someone disagrees with an idea or statement (or several) that we’ve put out into the world, they can see the wisdom of the main idea of disagreeing in better, healthier ways.

 This leads us to another strategy: We can be honest and vulnerable about these disagreements.
 Such honesty will help people see that they can join this cause and support the “big idea” — even as they disagree with others in this movement on other things (stances on issues, optimal approaches, etc.).